Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Applications of GFTOC framework

 \subsection{Stochastic particle in a harmonic trap and \\ Wasserstein distance for the Gaussian distribution}

-A stochastic particle in a harmonic trap potential models an important equivalence class that describes a large class of physical systems, and hence has been the testbed of novel theoretical developments in ST. The stochastic particle satisfies the Boltzmann distribution, $ P \propto e^{-k(x-m)^2}$, with the trap stiffness $k$ and centre $m$.
-In this case, these two relevant control parameters fully capture the statistical properties of the system.
-We consider a finite-time optimal control problem for the time-dependent change of the trap stiffness $k(t)$ and centre $m(t)$ \cite{Schmiedl_2007,Sivak_2012}.
-The inverse of the trap stiffness quantifies the covariance $(C)$ of the Gaussian distribution for the particle position, $C \propto 1/k$ \cite{Schmiedl_2007}.
-Hence, by definition, the finite-time optimal control formulation for changing the centre and stiffness of the harmonic trap is equivalent to the optimal transport theory to change the mean and covariance of the Gaussian distribution for the position of the particles \cite{Dechant_2019}.
-However, the results obtained from different methods do not match \cite{Schmiedl_2007,Dechant_2019,Oikawa_2025}.
+The stochastic particle satisfies the Boltzmann distribution $\rho^E(x) \propto e^{-k(x-m)^2}$, with trap stiffness $k$ and centre $m$.
+These two control parameters fully capture the system's statistical properties.
+We consider a finite--time optimal control problem for the time-dependent change of the trap stiffness $k(t)$ and centre $m(t)$ \cite{Schmiedl_2007, Sekimoto_1997_slow_driving_optimal_control, Sivak_2012}.
+The inverse of the trap stiffness quantifies the covariance ($C$) of the Gaussian distribution for the particle position, $C \propto 1/k$ \cite{Schmiedl_2007}.
+Hence, by definition, the finite--time optimal control formulation for changing the centre and stiffness of the harmonic trap is equivalent to the optimal transport problem of changing the mean and covariance of the Gaussian distribution for the particle position \cite{Dechant_2019}, or to the application of thermodynamic geometry to the harmonic trap \cite{Sekimoto_1997_slow_driving_optimal_control, Sivak_2012}, {provided that the stochastic particle satisfies the Boltzmann distribution $\rho^E(x)$ imposed by the instantaneous control parameters $k(t)$ and $m(t)$ at all times.} However, the results obtained from different methods do not agree \cite{Schmiedl_2007, Sekimoto_1997_slow_driving_optimal_control, Sivak_2012, Dechant_2019, Oikawa_2025}.
 We resolve these discrepancies using the GFTOC framework.